 Open up the app on your Android or iOS device and look for the menu bar at the bottom of the screen.
-On the far-right side of the display, you’ll see an option for More.
-Click this and look for App Settings towards the bottom of the list and tap on that option.
+On the far right side of the display, you’ll see an option for More.
+Click this and look for App Settings towards the bottom of the list; tap on that option.
 App Settings allows you to select exactly what you want within the app, and the first option available is probably the one most people are looking for: video resolution playback.

 The options here are very different than the ones typically provided by Netflix.
-Unlike the standard selection for streaming options on the normal playback settings display above, Netflix on mobile platforms focuses on changing your device’s playback around data.
+Unlike the standard selection for streaming options, Netflix on mobile platforms focuses on changing your device’s playback around data.